 - The tax credit contribution may be eligible for a federal deduction.
-Please consult your tax adviser on this or any other matters that effect your tax planning.
+Please consult your tax adviser on this or any other matters that affect your tax planning.

 I get a refund from the state of AZ every year — Can I still make a tax credit donation?

 YES!
 Just because you receive a refund from AZ does not mean you cannot donate to this program.
-You must find out what you actually owed to the state of AZ at the end of the year, regardless of what you have already paid in.
+You must find out what you actually owed to the state of AZ at the end of the year, regardless of what you have already paid.
 This is your state income tax liability.
-For example–If you originally owed $750 and paid in $850 through your withholdings or tax payments, your refund would be $100.
-A contribution to APESF for your full liability of $750 qualifies your donation to receive tax credit treatment with the state of Arizona and your refund would be $850.
-In this example, you would get back all of what you originally paid in.
+For example, if you originally owed $750 and paid $850 through withholdings or tax payments, your refund would be $100.
+A contribution to APESF for your full liability of $750 qualifies your donation to receive tax credit treatment with the state of Arizona, and your refund would be $850.
+In this example, you would get back all of what you originally paid.

 I can’t afford to make a donation of $517 or $1034.
 Does that mean I can’t donate this year?

-FALSE!
-You can make a tax credit contribution of ANY amount, up to the maximum $517 for single individuals or $1034 for married couples.
+NO!
+You can make a tax credit contribution of ANY amount, up to the maximum $517 for single individuals or $1,034 for married couples.
 If you can only afford to contribute $200, then take the credit for $200!
 Every dollar helps!

 Is this donation just like making a donation to any other charitable organization?

 It’s very different!
-Donations to certified School Tuition Organizations like APESF qualify for a dollar-for-dollar tax CREDIT against Arizona state income taxes.
-In addition, your donations may also qualify for a federal tax deduction.
-Because tax preparation and treatment is unique to each individual, we recommend consulting with your tax advisor regarding any tax related matters.
+Donations to certified School Tuition Organizations, like APESF, qualify for a dollar-for-dollar tax CREDIT against Arizona state income taxes.
+In addition, your donation(s) may also qualify for a federal tax deduction.
+Because tax preparation and treatment is unique to each individual, we recommend consulting your tax advisor regarding any tax-related matters.

-A key part of the amendment reads as follows:
+A key part of the law reads as follows:

 A School Tuition Organization (STO) cannot award, restrict or reserve scholarships solely on the basis of a donor’s recommendation.
 A taxpayer may not claim a tax credit if the taxpayer agrees to swap donations with another taxpayer to benefit either taxpayer’s own dependent.

-These recent changes to the law, while positive, have mandated new operational requirement for STO’s like APESF to ensure the integrity of this vital program and proper stewardship of public funds.
-Among these changes is a requirement that all STO’s must consider financial need as part of their application review and scholarship award process.
-Donor recommendations are still permitted but cannot be the only basis for scholarship awards.
+The law mandates operational requirements for STOs like APESF to ensure the integrity of this vital program and proper stewardship of public funds.
+In addition, the law requires that all STOs must consider financial need as part of their application review and scholarship award process.
+Donor recommendations are permitted but cannot be the only basis for scholarship awards.

-In 2012, Arizona signed the new Overflow/PLUS tax credit into law which allows donors to receive an additional credit over and above the original tax credit limits.
-This new addition virtually doubles the amount that Arizona taxpayers can now contribute to this valuable program.
+In 2012, Arizona signed the Overflow/PLUS tax credit into law, which allows donors to receive an additional credit over and above the original tax credit limits.